a-paxton/xsede-quickstarts/basic_jetstream_startup-macos.md

   1. Select the desired project from the "Projects" tab.
   1. Create a new instance for the project.
       * Under the "Resources" tab for the project, click "New" and select "Instance" from the resulting drop-down menu.
-      * Search for `Ubuntu 14.04.3 Development GUI` and click to select.
+      * Search for the image you want for your instance.
+          * We recommend the Ubuntu Development GUI.
+          * As of April 2018, this is `Ubuntu 16.04 Devel and Docker v1.13`
       * If desired, rename the instance to something more informative.
       * Add bash setup script to the instance:
           * Click "Advanced Options".
           * Select "Create a new script".
-          * Into the "Script URL" box, paste `https://raw.githubusercontent.com/aculich/jetstream-setup/master/jetstream-setup.sh`
+          * Into the "Script URL" box, the URL for your cloud-init script.
-              * This includes setup for terminal multiplexer, latest version of Docker, and other helpful information
+              * We include a template cloud-init script in this repo: `https://raw.githubusercontent.com/a-paxton/xsede-quickstarts/master/xsede_templates/jetstream-setup.sh`
           * Give it a useful name.
+          * Decide whether to have it run only when the instance is created or each time that it starts up.
+              * Our template only needs to be run the first time you start up the instance.
           * Click "Save and add script".
           * Click "Continue to launch".
       * Check to make sure that the correct allocation source, provider, and instance size are specified.